 These unstable planks are more challenging than their stable counterparts.

-- Place your elbow in the center of the stability ball and align your shoulder with your elbow.
+- Place your elbow in the centre of the stability ball and align your shoulder with your elbow.

 - Press your forearm into the stability ball to support the shoulder joint.

-- Stack your hips and feet on top of one another to create a straight line from your head to your heels, actively.
+- Stack your hips and feet on top of one another to create a straight line from your head to your heels.

 - Hold this position for a set amount of time.